leapcode/puppet_haproxy/README.md

 Dependencies
 ------------

-Tested and built on Ubuntu and CentOS
+Tested and built on Debian, Ubuntu and CentOS

 Currently requires the ripienaar/concat module on the Puppet Forge and uses storeconfigs on the Puppet Master to export/collect resources from all balancer members.